ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

       text: >-
         * Founder Graham passes company down to second generation

-        * Gareth, Sophie and Oliver Balshaw take over ASL
+        * From humble beginnings to £5million turnover

-        * Record growth of 30% in 2020
+        * Gareth, Sophie and Oliver strive for £10million

         \